Don’t ask me how, but my dentist and I somehow got into a conversation — between drillings — about the meaning of life.

 Even as I praised the book, I was feeling a bit sheepish.
 Many times over the years, he had suggested that I write about Ananda.
 And while it’s true that I had written scores of articles, I had yet to publish a book.

 Swamiji looked at me penetratingly and said, “It was when I was with Master (Yogananda) as a young monk that he told me to write that book.
 And it was FIFTY YEARS AGO.”

 I must have looked at him vacantly, because he repeated twice more, “It was FIFTY YEARS AGO! — FIFTY YEARS!”

 It was particularly true of Joyful Athlete.
-It had taken that long to refine my understanding of how I could align my running with the eternal, nonsectarian principles that would give me the greatest progress and joy.
+It took that long to refine my understanding of how I could align my running with the eternal, nonsectarian principles that would give me the greatest progress and joy.

-Ultimately, of course, I discovered that the method was simple — that each of us has an inner coach in our heart that is very wise and that is always ready to tell us how to find increasing happiness.
+Ultimately, of course, I discovered that the method was simple — that each of us has an inner coach in our heart that is very wise and that is always trying to tell us how to find more happiness.
 That’s the science of it.
-The art is simply learning to listen to what the calm, intuitive feelings of the heart are saying, and to take its suggestions seriously and discipline ourselves to do what it says.
+The art is simply learning to listen to what the calm, intuitive feelings of the heart are telling us, and to take its suggestions seriously and discipline ourselves to do what it says.
 And, again, while it sounds simple, it isn’t easy.